 - Aircraft, vehicle and equipment maintenance/repair activities are performed in work areas that are sheltered from precipitation to the maximum extent practical.
 Aircraft, vehicle, and equipment maintenance areas have containment structures that prevent migration of pollutants to areas susceptible to contacting storm water. - Outdoor maintenance activities that involve use of lubricants, hydraulic fluid, or fuels are performed over drip pans or spill pads. - Hazardous materials, including lubricants, solvents, paints, fuels and hydraulic fluids, are stored in containers or tanks that are kept closed when not in use.
 Containers or tanks containing hazardous materials are stored in areas protected from precipitation or in secondary containment structures.
 Storm water that accumulates in secondary containment structures is visually examined to ensure no contamination is present prior to discharge.
-If contamination is observed, the water in the secondary containment structure is collected and not discharged to the storm water system. - Industrial work areas are kept clean, and incidental discharges of fluids or granular solids in work areas are promptly cleaned up using dry methods, containerized and properly disposed of off-site. - Disposal of any rinse/wash waters or industrial materials into the storm water drain system is prohibited. - Trash and solid wastes are placed in dumpsters or other authorized collection devices that are collected at regular intervals.
+If contamination is observed, the water in the secondary containment structure is collected and not discharged to the storm water system.

+- Industrial work areas are kept clean, and incidental discharges of fluids or granular solids in work areas are promptly cleaned up using dry methods, containerized and properly disposed of off-site. - Disposal of any rinse/wash waters or industrial materials into the storm water drain system is prohibited. - Trash and solid wastes are placed in dumpsters or other authorized collection devices that are collected at regular intervals.
 Overflowing trash receptacles and loose trash and debris are not permitted on base. - Work areas are regularly swept or vacuumed. - All stored non-solid industrial materials (such as liquids and powders) that can be transported or dispersed via wind dissipation or contact with storm water are contained. - Hazardous material inventories are tracked by the base Hazardous Materials Pharmacy (HAZMART), and these materials are supplied to the industrial areas on an as-needed basis.
-Excess inventory of hazardous materials are not managed outside the HAZMART storage area.
-Any excess inventory is given back to the HAZMART or properly disposed of off-site. - Aircraft, vehicle, and equipment washing operations are conducted under cover and wash waters are discharged to the sanitary sewer system.

-- Overstacking and unstable and disorderly arrangements of material and waste containers are not allowed in industrial or material storage areas.
-Damaged containers are not used to store hazardous materials or hazardous waste. - Salt pile controls are in place and salt piles are located in a designated salt storage structure.
+Excess inventories of hazardous materials are not managed outside the HAZMART storage area.
+Any excess inventory is given back to the HAZMART or properly disposed of off-site. - Aircraft, vehicle, and equipment washing operations are conducted under cover and wash waters are discharged to the sanitary sewer system. - Overstacking and unstable and disorderly arrangements of material and waste containers are not allowed in industrial or material storage areas.
+Damaged containers are not used to store hazardous materials or hazardous waste. - Salt pile controls are in place and salt piles are located in a designated covered salt storage structure.
+During months of use, daily/weekly sweeping and pickup operations are conducted to ensure, as practicable as possible, that salt overflow outside of the containment is captured and replaced under covered storage.